badking01/test/CHINA_SESSION_CONTROL.md

 When asked to create a script, do not create downstream prompts.

-When asked to create visual map, do not write full cinematic prompts unless asked.
+When asked to create projectbeat Phase A, do not jump to prompt_raw.

-When asked to create downstream prompts, follow the VISUAL_MAP.
+When asked to create projectbeat Phase B, follow the approved optimized shot plan.

 When asked to create edit plan, follow the voice timeline and the clip list.